How to properly use

 the pool.
 Once this material is destroyed, the trichlor

-tablets will be better able to keep up.
-Trichlor is acidic.
+tablets will be better able to keep up, but their use will

 Have the pool and tap water tested for phosphates and